ummuhaiman/Code_Editor/README.md

 # Overview

 The Code Editor simulates a basic web development environment where users can write and test code snippets in HTML, CSS, and JavaScript.
 This project is intended as a lightweight, front-end tool for learning and experimenting with code in real-time.

-Features
+# Features

-    HTML, CSS, and JavaScript Editors: Separate sections for HTML, CSS, and JavaScript code input.
+-HTML, CSS, and JavaScript Editors: Separate sections for HTML, CSS, and JavaScript code input.
-    Live Preview: Displays the output of the written code in real-time.
+-Live Preview: Displays the output of the written code in real-time.
-    Responsive Layout: Simple and responsive layout that works well on various screen sizes.
+-Responsive Layout: Simple and responsive layout that works well on various screen sizes.
-    Clear and Run Buttons: Options to clear the code editors and refresh the preview output.
+-Clear and Run Buttons: Options to clear the code editors and refresh the preview output.

-Setup and Installation
+# Setup and Installation

     Clone the repository: